xavierholt/recipes/Poppyseed Muffins.md

 ## Notes

 Yogurt seems to work  just as well as sour cream.
 One standard cup of yogurt is just about the amount called for;  a six ounce cup is perfect.
+I've also used a full cup of sour cream  (it's one of the standard sizes from the grocery store), and that worked well too.

 Paper cupcake liners are recommended!